 Beyond the traditional flow cytometer, there are:

 - Acoustic focusing cytometers: These cytometers use ultrasonic waves to improve focus cells for laser interrogation.
 These models allow for higher sample inputs without increasing the risk of sample clogging.
 With these high-performance instruments, it’s possible to use up to four lasers and 14 fluorescence channels.

-- Cell sorters: These purify and collect samples for additional analysis.
-The cell sorter allows the user to choose a population of cells or particles for the intended parameters and then direct the cells to the collection vessel.
+- Cell sorters: These instruments purify and collect samples for additional analysis.
+They use a method called fluorescence-activated cell sorting (FACS) to sort cells.
+Cell sorting allows the user to choose a population of cells or particles for the intended parameters and then direct the cells to the collection vessel.
 Then, the cells are separated by oscillating the sample stream of liquid at a high frequency so it forms drops.
 The drops are then charged and passed through metal plates where they’re directed to a particular collection vessel based on their charge.
 There are two types of cell sorters to choose from, jet-in-the-air and quartz cuvette.
 The difference is where the laser interrogation point is found on the machine.

 - Imaging cytometers: IFCs offer a combination of flow cytometry and fluorescence microscopy.
 These instruments generally have the PMT replaced with a charge-coupled device (CCD) camera.
 In addition to identifying the fluorescent markers and their intensity within a cell population, these can be helpful in monitoring experiments, like cell signaling and protein translocation.

 - Mass cytometers: These units combine time-of-flight mass spectrometry with flow cytometry.

 There are many applications for cytometry such as:

 - Cell imaging

 - Cell proliferation

 - Cell death